New Roots Mentoring

-The Mentoring Program allows caring adults to reach and influence today's youth.
+The New Roots Mentoring Program allows caring adults to reach and influence today's youth.
 In our multifaceted program we use social-emotional skills to work with youth of all backgrounds and ages.
-Our program is divided into 5 seperate projects:
+Our program is divided into 5 separate projects:

 Mentorship occurs in a group or classroom setting that teaches kids about who they are and their value to society.
 Mentors use age appropriate curriculum that discusses:

 2. Where they're going

 This is a critical time period for youth where they are making choices about risky behaviors.

 This program includes one-on-one mentoring with adult mentors that allows youth to talk about challenges in their lives and how to overcome them.